UBC-DSCI/introduction-to-datascience-python/source/intro.md

 the ten Aboriginal languages in the `ten_lang` data frame were spoken as a mother tongue by between 0.008% and 0.18% of the Canadian population.

-## Combining analysis steps with chaining and multiline expressions
+## Combining steps with chaining and multiline expressions

 It took us 3 steps to find the ten Aboriginal languages most often reported in 2016 as mother tongues in Canada.
 Starting from the `can_lang` data frame, we: